AstromaoLabs/.github/profile/README.md

 ## **Achievements So Far**
 - 🤓 **DSA-with-Cpp Repository**: A growing collection of exercises, explanations, and implementations for Data Structures and Algorithms in C++.
 - 🎯 **Team-Based Projects**: Working together towards larger, impactful projects while supporting individual growth.
 (Astromao's website, Sightseeing Web-App, and more).
 ---

+## Team based Project

+ **Sightseeing map web-app**
+- In this project, we are making local sightseeing map.
+In this app, if you open, identify your geolocation.
+Then, after you filter such as 30minutes by foots, the location will be showing up.
+User can see the detail of cafe, restaurants and sightseeing spots(evaluation, picture, name of place) also, users can read very detailed review and write that as well.

 ## **How to Join**
 Joining is simple: